Your Email:

 The abscess may erupt on its own, either from the sole of the hoof or at the coronary band.
 Otherwise, your vet will pare away the sole to locate and drain the site of infection.

-You will need a flexible bucket or tub, Epsom salts and Animalintex pads or iodine.
+You will need a flexible bucket or tub, Epsom salts and poultice pads or iodine.

 Bandaging materials include sheet cotton or a diaper, elastic bandage and duct tape.